New Party (Brazil)

-The New Party (Portuguese: Partido Novo, stylised NOVO) is a classical liberal, libertarian party in Brazil founded on 12 February 2011.
+The New Party (Portuguese: Partido Novo, stylised NOVO) is a Brazilian right-wing, classical liberal and libertarian political party, founded on 12 February 2011.

 The party was registered on 23 July 2014, supported by the signatures of 493,316 citizens.
 Its creation was approved on 15 September 2015.
 The party requested to use the number "30" for election identification.
-It is ideologically aligned with classical liberalism.
+It is ideologically aligned with classical liberalism, defending economic freedom as its main agenda.